dotdc/dotfiles/README.md

            vim
 ```

-### Dotfiles
+## Installation

-The following commands will:
+The `make` command will:

 - Copy current dotfiles in `~/.bak`.
 - Delete current dotfiles (original location only).
-- Create symlinks for dotfiles to the local copy of this repository.
+- Create symlinks based on the location of this repository.
 - Install Vundle & Vim plugins

 ```console